lalbiakdikatochhawng/Mizuki/README.md

 A Telegram Python bot running on python3 forked with saitama with a sqlalchemy database and an entirely themed persona to make fun and good management for you in your groups.

-Can be found on telegram as [Mizuki](https://t.me/TheMizukiBot)
+Can be found on telegram as [Lynntelo](https://t.me/Mizukimizo_bot)

-The Support group can be reached out to at [Infinity JE](https://t.me/InfinityJEOT), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [MɪZᴏ AɴDʀOɪᴅ UsEʀs](https://t.me/puituflynn), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

 Updates channel as at [MɪZᴏ AɴDʀOɪᴅ UsEʀs](https://t.me/puituflynn)